unixsurfer/anycast_healthchecker/README.rst

 anycast-prefixes.conf
 *********************

-``anycast-prefixes.conf`` file defines a list of IP prefixes which is store in a variable with the name ``ACAST_PS_ADVERTISE``.
-The name of the variable can be anything meaningful but ``bird_variable`` setting **must** be changed accordingly in order for anycastr-healthchecker to modify it.
+``anycast-prefixes.conf`` file defines a list of IP prefixes which is stored in a variable with the name ``ACAST_PS_ADVERTISE``.
+The name of the variable can be anything meaningful but ``bird_variable`` setting **must** be changed accordingly in order for anycast-healthchecker to modify it.
 Because anycast-healthchecker does not install ``anycast-prefixes.conf`` file, administrators should install an initial version with the following content and after the launch of anycast-healthchecker daemon the